 People like you, are just like me.

 I know first-hand how quickly life can change.
-One minute, I was ticking all the boxes and living the life I’d always wanted (or so I thought).
-The next, I had a doctor at the end of my bed telling me I had cancer.
+One minute, I was living the life I’d always wanted (or so I thought).
+The next, I had a doctor at the end of my bed telling me I had bowel cancer.
+I was only 32.
 What I didn’t know then, was that becoming a patient didn’t mean I had to forgo comfort, confidence, my sense of style and my sense of self.

 I know that now, and I founded Limonata to ensure that people and patients everywhere can look and feel like themselves while they’re busy making lemonade.